 California law places some restrictions on bulk firearm purchases.

-Currently, California law generally prohibits people from purchasing more than one handgun from a licensed dealer per month,1 and restricts dealers from selling a handgun to a buyer if they are notified by the California Department of Justice that the buyer has already applied to acquire another handgun from a dealer within the preceding 30-day period.2
+Currently, California law generally prohibits people from purchasing more than one handgun from a licensed dealer per month,1 and accordingly, restricts dealers from selling a handgun to a buyer if they are notified by the California Department of Justice that the buyer has already applied to acquire another handgun from a dealer within the preceding 30-day period.2

-Effective July 1, 2021, state law will extend this bulk purchase limit to include the purchase from a dealer of handguns or semiautomatic centerfire rifles.3 Dealers will be prevented from selling either type of firearm if they are notified that the buyer has already applied to acquire a handgun or semiautomatic centerfire rifle from a dealer within the preceding 30 days.
+Effective July 1, 2021, state law will extend this bulk purchase limit to include the purchase from a dealer of either handguns or semiautomatic centerfire rifles.3 Dealers will be prevented from selling either type of firearm if they are notified that the buyer has already applied to acquire a handgun or semiautomatic centerfire rifle from a dealer within the preceding 30 days.

 Firearms dealers are required to post a notification on their premises, in block letters at least one inch in height, that notifies potential purchasers of these bulk purchase restrictions.5